aave/aave-utilities/packages/math-utils/README.md

 # @aave/math-utils

 **disclaimer**: this package is highly unstable.
-One we reached a certain level of stability, we'll bump the version to 1.x and add appropriate documentation.
+Once we reach a certain level of stability, we'll bump the version to 1.x and add appropriate documentation.

 AAVE aggregates on-chain protocol data into a variety of different subgraphs on